Today i’m going to talk about how to lace a shoe.

 What we have here is a Drew shoe and it has a lacing system that starts over the top.

-When you lace the shoe from over the top it doesn’t allow the leather strapping mechanism to come together so easy when you go over the top on the first lacing.
+Many shoes come laced with the first lace over the top which doesn’t allow the leather strapping mechanism to come together so easy.

 1. What I do is change that and from the start lace the shoe from underneath. (pictured above) So the first lacing and all of the lacing come from underneath and over.

 2. The second thing you might notice is an option or a loop on the top of the shoe.
 I recommend that you never, ever put that lace through that loop.
-The reason why I say that is when you pull that tight what can happen is the toe lifts of the shoe.
+The reason is when you pull that tight what can happen is the toe lifts up.
 If this starts to happen then the arch of your foot won’t be able to handle the landings.

 The more relaxed the arch of your foot is with less tension the more maximum force it can absorb into the mechanism and spring off the ground for efficiency.